-Staff members Training/Qualification

-SENCo National SENCo Award

-SLT Positive handling

-Mrs Dempsey & Miss Kaye Visual Impairments and Braille
+Staff members Training/Qualification SENCo National SENCo Award Designated Mental Health Lead Mental Health First Aid for adults SLT Positive handling Miss Thomson Mental Health First Aid for children

-16. Do you use any expertise from outside the school?
+15. Do you use any expertise from outside the school?

 The SENCo would normally decide that the school needs advice from an Outside Agency because the support already put in place has not helped the pupil to make enough progress.
 This would be discussed with the parent/carer and a joint decision would be made and parental agreement given.